 If you request a bond hearing, be prepared to move forward with demonstrating your eligibility immediately.
 Do not file your request for a bond hearing if you do not yet have your evidence and witnesses available.
 If you make an oral motion for bond at your Master Calendar hearing, the judge will move forward with your bond proceeding that same day or shortly afterwards.
 If you submit a written request, the bond hearing will likewise be scheduled soon.

 Typically, you have only one chance to make your case for bond.
 Therefore, it is essential to be well prepared.
 Otherwise, if the judge denies bond or sets the amount too high, you could be detained during the entire time your immigration case is being decided upon (including any appeals).

 If you are not prepared to move forward with your bond hearing right away, simply inform the judge that you need more time to gather evidence, and the judge will probably grant your request.

 Only in very limited circumstances can you request a second bond hearing.
-In order to do so, you must show that your circumstances have changed significantly since the judge's last decision.
+In order to do so, you would need to show that your circumstances changed significantly since the immigration judge's last decision.
 This request can be submitted only in writing.

 Finally, while you do have the option to appeal the Immigration Judge's bond determination to the Board of Immigration Appeals (B.I.A.), the judge's decision will stand in the meantime.
 If you are in detention, you will remain in detention until the B.I.A. makes a decision.